ccoenraets/phonegap-workshop/readme.md

     }
     ```

 3. Modify the initialize() function of the app object.
-Pass an anonymous callback function as an argument to the constructor of the persistence store (the store will call this function after it has successfully initialized).
-In the anonymous function, call the renderHomeView() function to programmatically display the Home View.
+In the anonymous callback function of the store constructor, call the renderHomeView() function to programmatically display the Home View.

     ```javascript
     initialize: function() {